Why Study in Australia

 This is based on a range of factors including stability, healthcare, culture and environment, education and infrastructure.

-Australia is home to some of the world’s leading universities <hyperlink to univ rankings>.
+Australia is home to some of the world’s leading universities.
 19 Australian universities are ranked among the top 400 universities in the Times Higher Education World University Rankings.
 Australian universities offer a high level of support to international students, including foundation years and pathways, academic support, English language support and consumer protection.

 The opportunity to gain work experience with post-study work arrangements